Monday - Friday

-Students can choose to study abroad on a Geneseo program in a variety of locations based in 20 different countries.
+Students can choose to study abroad on a Geneseo program in a variety of locations based in 21 different countries.
+Students from other campuses are welcome to study on Geneseo programs.
 Browse Geneseo programs now!

 Foreign language experience is not required to study abroad.
 Programs are available in English-speaking countries as well as programs taught in English in countries whose native language is not English.
 Consult individual program pages for information regarding language requirements.